Things to do with kids in Singapore

-Your kids will never get bored at Universal Studios Singapore, especially when they’ll be spoilt for a choice between the 24 rides.
+Your kids will never get bored at Universal Studios Singapore, especially when they’ll be spoilt for a choice between the 28 rides.
 Older and bolder kids can get an adrenaline rush on the Battlestar Galactica roller coaster while younger ones can go on gentler rides like the Puss In Boots’ Giant Journey.

 If you’re tired from the heat, head indoors for one of the shows such as the immersive Shrek 4-D Adventure.
-You can also meet some of your favourite cartoon mascots and movie characters at the Meet and Greet sessions!
+You can also meet some of your favourite cartoon mascots and movie characters at the meet-and-greet sessions.

 Address: 8 Sentosa Gateway, Singapore 098269

-15. Treat the family to a kid-friendly staycation
+35. Treat the family to a kid-friendly staycation

-Castle-themed suite at Shangri-La
+Castle-themed suite at Shangri-La.

-Image credit: @shangrilasg
+Image credit: Shangri-La

 The Ritz-Carlton, on the other hand, offers an in-room camping experience for your child to sleep in a tent on a premium mattress.
 Adventurer passports given to your little tot will encourage them to go around the hotel collecting animal stamps before getting a free scoop of ice cream as their reward.

-16. Run around at Pororo Park, a themed jungle gym
+36. Run around at Pororo Park, a themed jungle gym

 Image credit: Pororo Park Singapore

-Address: 6 Raffles Boulevard, Marina Square #02-29, S(039594)
+Address: 6 Raffles Boulevard, Marina Square #02-29, Singapore 039594

-17. Beat the heat at free water playgrounds
+37. Beat the heat at free water playgrounds

-With the hot and humid weather, your little one will thank you for any chance given to splash around in a water playground.
-Take your kid to Splash-N-Surf at Kallang Wave Mall where they can have fun running around the fort, going down the slides and getting a refreshing spritz of water from the fountains.
+Westside folks won’t be left hanging – you guys can head towards Jurong Lake Gardens’ serene Clusia Cove playground instead.
+Easties, take your kid to Splash-N-Surf at Kallang Wave Mall where they can have fun running around the fort, going down the slides, and getting a refreshing spritz of water from the fountains.

-Image credit: @juncunsu
+Image credit: @aqilahreads

-19. Make your own pancakes at Slappy Cakes
+39. Make your own pancakes at Slappy Cakes

 Image credit: @moon_nk

-20. Reminisce at old school playgrounds
+40. Reminisce at old school playgrounds

 Take a walk down memory lane by bringing your kiddo to some of the old-school playgrounds that you once played at.
 The Dragon Playground at Toa Payoh is a classic icon, designed back in 1979.
 Another one is the mosaic-tiled Clock Playground at Bishan.
 Your children will be having a ball on the duck spring riders and clambering up the ladders to head down the slides.

-Read our article on old-school playgrounds here.
+Read our article on old-school playgrounds.

-21. Be a fireman for a day at a fire station open house
+41. Be a fireman for a day at a fire station open house

 Image credit: @p3iling12